palantir/conjure/docs/spec/intermediate_representation.md

 An enum definition must have a "typeName" key describing the package and name of the type.
 It must also have a "values" key referring to a list of possible values for the enum.
 Each item in the list must have a "value" key corresponding to the string representation of the value.
 Each item in the list may have a "docs" key containing string documentation for the enum value.
+Each item in the list may have a "deprecated" key containing string documentation for why the enum value is deprecated.

 An enum definition may have a "docs" key containing string documentation for the enum type.